teofilobd/teofilobd.github.io/_posts/2018-02-05-The-line-on-the-spline.md

 1. The point is computed between _p1_ and _p2_, i.e., _p0_ and _p3_ are only used to help computing the curve.
 2. We need at least four points to create a curve.

 > You can create a spline using only linear interpolations.
 A simple interpolation between two points `Vector3.Lerp(p1, p2, t);` is considered a linear curve.
-If you interpolate two linear curvers `Vector3.Lerp(Vector3.Lerp(p1, p2, t), Vector3.Lerp(p2, p3, t), t);` you have a quadratic curve.
+If you interpolate two linear curves `Vector3.Lerp(Vector3.Lerp(p1, p2, t), Vector3.Lerp(p2, p3, t), t);` you have a quadratic curve.
 Well, my friend, you can interpolate as many interpolations you want.
 The interpolation of two quadratic curves will give you a cubic curve `Vector3.Lerp(Vector3.Lerp(Vector3.Lerp(p1, p2, t), Vector3.Lerp(p2, p3, t), t), Vector3.Lerp(Vector3.Lerp(p2, p3, t), Vector3.Lerp(p3, p4, t), t), t);`.
 Those are the famous linear, quadratic and cubic Bèzier curves.

 # Drawing the spline